 The History behind Vila Madalena

 The area started to be populated circa 1900 by milk and vegetable farmers, but before that, the village was known as Sítio do Buraco (kind of Farm Hole).
-Owned by this local Portuguese farmer, known as Gonçalo and his 3 daughters: Albertina, the youngest, Madalena, the middle one and Beatriz, the older.
-Each daughter named a piece of the farm with their own names, which later would become the 3 famous villages in São Paulo: Albertina, Beatriz and Madalena.
+Owned by this local Portuguese farmer, known as Gonçalo and his three daughters: Albertina, the youngest, Madalena, the middle one and Beatriz, the older.
+Each daughter named a piece of the farm with their names, which later would become the three famous villages in São Paulo: Albertina, Beatriz, and Madalena.
 Nevertheless, for its measure, Vila Albertina after 1945 was combined with Madalena and both became one.

-In the beginning of XX century, Vila Madalena was a cheap local area to live in and for that reason known as Rag Village.
+At the beginning of the XX century, Vila Madalena was a cheaper local area to live in and for that reason known as Rag Village.
 Besides the local farmers, lots of people with low incomes moved there.
-At this period, you only could reach there by foot or horse.
-Even so, it didn’t take too long for the first bars and futebol fields to appear.
-With these 2 elements together, the first argues and fights began to show …and soon the village became famous for its hot mood.
+During this period, you only could reach there by foot or horse.
+Even so, it didn’t take too long for the first bars and football fields to appear.
+With these two elements together, the first argues and fights began to show… and soon the village became famous for its hot mood.
 And here I will mention Fernanda again.
 She happens to be the niece of the grandson (Antonio Carlos dos Santos Barrinha) of the owner (Antonio dos Santos Barrinha) of the first grocery store at Vila Madalena (Empório Santa Maria Magdalena, est 1927).
-Yes, Fernanda is also related with the story of Vila Madalena.
+Yes, Fernanda is also related to the story of Vila Madalena.
 I was that lucky to know her.

-So, between the years of 1920 and 1930 the light came, more specifically in 1928, the city hall divided the area in lots and many Portuguese immigrants started to arrive and work at Light, the industry that supplied the village with electric energy.
+So, between the years of 1920 and 1930 the light came, more specifically in 1928, the city hall divided the area into lots, and many Portuguese immigrants started to arrive and work at Light, the industry that supplied the village with electric energy.
 At that time, Light was responsible for the trams in São Paulo.
-Despite the neighborhood being famous for be considered roughly dangerous, in the 40’s became a medium high class neighborhood because of the Vila Madalena Parish.
-Leaded by Priest Olavo, Vila Madalena started to get other vibes.
+Despite the neighborhood is famous for being considered roughly dangerous, in the ’40s became a medium-high class neighborhood because of the Vila Madalena Parish.
+Led by Priest Olavo, Vila Madalena started to get other vibes.

-Already considered a good middle class neighborhood, in the 70’s was invaded by the students of one of our most important universities until nowadays, USP, and with that, soon bars, restaurants, small shops and other commercial needs started to appear.
+Already considered a good middle-class neighborhood, in the ’70s was invaded by the students of one of our most essential universities until nowadays, USP, and with that, soon bars, restaurants, small shops, and other commercial needs started to appear.
 With that action happening right there, soon the village became a place of social movements, revolutionaries students, cultural facts, arts, musicians, etc. They were all there at bars, night and day.

-When the 90’s came, the neighborhood had this boom of real estate and soon the village became a place of rich class people.
-So, the bars were no longer just the little bars, but sophisticated bars, cool, ‘in’ places of all kind and to attend from high class people to more simple people.
-The people from samba, the people from arts, the tattooed people, the hippie people, foreign people, couples, friends, families, all kind.
+When the ’90s came, the neighborhood had this boom of real estate, and soon the village became a place of rich class people.
+So, the bars were no longer just the little bars, but sophisticated bars, cool, ‘in’ places of all kind and to attend from high-class people to more simple people.
+The people from samba, the people from the arts, the tattooed people, the hippie people, foreign people, couples, friends, families, all kind.

 Graffiti and Street Art in Vila Madalena